SARL ON-THE-AIR BULLETINS AND AMATEUR RADIO TODAY PROGRAMME 1 October 2023

 Amateur Radio Today - Programme about Amateur Radio and technology hosted by Hans van de Groenendaal, ZS6AKV .
 The programme features news about amateur radio, reports on Hamnet, VHF and UHF, Satellites and HF plus technical features.
 One hour of Amateur Radio bliss.
-Listen or download here Today programme is 60 minutes long.
+Listen/download here

 Text bulletins from 1 March 2020 to today can be found at https://sarlnewsbulletin.wordpress.com

 The Draft 2024 SARL Contest Manual.
 The SARL Contest Working Group has released the Draft of the 2024 SARL Contest Manual for review and comment by the SARL Members.
 Comments must please be made by 23:59 CAT on Sunday 22 October and only sent to firstname.lastname@example.org.
 Rule changes made from the 2023 Contest Manual have been track changed to facilitate the review by the SARL Members.
 Where substantive changes have been made there is an indicative note.

 The spring QRP contest is taking place on 14 October 2023.

 This is your last chance to add you name to the list of contestants for the year.
 Double your points by setting up a field station in your local park or walk a kilometre with an ultra light portable station to triple your points.
 Certificates will be issued for first, second and third place.
 All other contestants will receive participation certificates.
 Turn to page 66 of the 2023 SARL Contest Manual Version 1.1 for more information.

 The October 2023 Radio ZS is available for download as well as the Radio ZS Index from 1925 to September 2023.